Mathias-SantAnna/PokeCards/README.md

 ## The Memory Game

-**PokeCards** is an interactive and enjoyable memory card game created for children from 5 years old.
+<p align="justify">**PokeCards** is an interactive and enjoyable memory card game created for children from 5 years old.
 The game includes entertaining sounds with attractive gif cards and a friendly interface very easy to operate.
-The opening selection of the characters *Misty, Brock and Ash* and Pokemons (Charmander, Pikachu, and Squirtle) refers to the main script of the game/cartoon Pokemon engaging, even more, it's fans.
+The opening selection of the characters *Misty, Brock and Ash* and Pokemons (Charmander, Pikachu, and Squirtle) refers to the main script of the game/cartoon Pokemon engaging, even more, it's fans.</p>

 ## **Project Goals**

-The main goal of **PokeCards** is to provide a simple, fun and intuitive game to contribute to children's entertainment and its development. **PokeCards** target audience is children from 5 years old and Pokemon's fans.
+<p align="justify">The main goal of **PokeCards** is to provide a simple, fun and intuitive game to contribute to children's entertainment and its development. **PokeCards** target audience is children from 5 years old and Pokemon's fans.
 Even though **PokeCards** was primarily built for children it also considered the parental involvement and participation helping the child to initiate and use the game.
-Because the game was developed to improve and develop children's memory and spatial ability it is clear that the game is also meeting the parents goals.
+Because the game was developed to improve and develop children's memory and spatial ability it is clear that the game is also meeting the parents goals.</p>

 ### **Player Goals are**